AI Transparency & EU AI Act Compliance

 11. Contact and Complaints

-For questions or concerns about our AI system:
+For questions or concerns about our AI system, please contact Falck Studios AS:

 - Technical Issues: Consult with your HEMA instructor or community for guidance on interpreting AI responses